snayfach/MicrobeCensus/README.md

 >RPKG for G in L1 = (100 mapped reads)/(1 kb)/(100,000,000 bp sequenced / 2,500,000 bp AGS) = 2.5
 >RPKG for G in L2 = (100 mapped reads)/(1 kb)/(100,000,000 bp sequenced / 5,000,000 bp AGS) = 5.0

+### Citing
+If you use MicrobeCensus, please cite:

+Average genome size estimation improves comparative metagenomics and sheds light on the functional ecology of the human microbiome. **Stephen Nayfach and Katherine Pollard**. _Genome Biology_.